stanleyogada/OGADA-SWIFT-BANKING-FRONTEND/README.md

 #### Rules
 1. Request an Engineer/s to review to your PR (to check if your code makes sense to merge to `dev` branch).
 2. Assign yourself (for anyone to quickly identify you as the owner of the PR).
 3. Don't Merge without approval from your Code reviewer/s!!!
-(This could deal some potential damage)
+(This could deal some potential damage if you do this 🥴)
 4. Merge after approval. 🚢

 #### Format